asaikali/modern-spring-on-kubernetes/containerize/readme.md

 # Containerize

-There is a general impressien that Java is big and heavyweight, this impression is wrong.
+Is Java heavyweight? will the container images be huge?.
+Nope, Java is pretty good at producing decent size container images.
 The table below shows the container image sizes for a variety of popular open source project.
 Java does pretty well on these measures.

 If you use jlink and boot layers as shown in the `jre` and `dockerfile-jlink-layers` you can get a JRE image for running spring boot apps in 68MB and